jmodiale/jmodiale/README.md

 Here are some things about me:

-- 🔭 I’m currently working on:
+- 🔭 I’m currently consolidating my learning on:
-  - A gesture based paint app

-- 🌱 Whilst consolidtaing my learning on:
   - React
   - Data Structures and Algorithms

 - 💬 Ask me about:
   - Any of my projects ⬇️⬇️